 Industry Expert Vs. Product Knowledge Expert

-What I’ve found to be more useful than “product (or service) knowledge” is allowing prospects to come to the determination on their own that whatever it is I’m selling, that I’m the industry expert.
-That I understand their pains, issues, challenges, and that I walk and talk like they do and that we speak the same language because I know what it’s like to be in their shoes.
+What I’ve found to be more useful than “product (or service) knowledge” is allowing prospects to come to the determination on their own that whatever it is I’m selling, I’m the industry expert.
+I understand their pains, issues, and challenges, and I walk and talk like they do, and we speak the same language because I know what it’s like to be in their shoes.

 Let’s say you sell accounting software for fixed assets.
-Sure, understanding the product, what it can do and what it’s limitation is, and what operating systems/requirements, are essential.
+Sure, understanding the product, what it can do, its limitations, and what operating systems/requirements are essential.

-But what’s more important is for you to understand the challenges your prospects have and why they need a better solution.
+But what’s more important is to understand your prospects’ challenges and why they need a better solution.

 And I don’t mean by doing this on the call with them (yes, you will uncover their needs and challenges during a call, but that’s not what I’m talking about here… stay with me)

-I’m talking about taking the time to get into your target audience’s world and see things through their eyes.
+I’m talking about getting into your target audience’s world and seeing things through their eyes.
 Not on a call, way before that.

 Case In Point…

-The idea to start an SEO company came after I was trying to help my wife’s business get off the ground, and we began to use the paid ad placement to generate new leads… the problem was, competing against Fortune 500 companies with huge marketing budgets for paid ads exceeded the profits of the products/services she was selling.
+The idea to start an SEO company came after I was trying to help my wife’s business get off the ground.
+We began using paid ad placement to generate new leads… the problem was that competing against Fortune 500 companies with substantial marketing budgets for paid ads exceeded the profits of the products/services she was selling.

 Here’s the kicker… I barely knew how to turn on a computer at the time, let alone know how to “code” a website for top rankings… but the pain of having our budget eaten up while competitors got all the “free” hot leads drove me to learn how to do the technical stuff.

-After learning how to SEO and get top results for my wife’s company (and crushing her competition in the process), I started my own SEO company.
+After learning how to SEO and getting top results for my wife’s company (and crushing her competition), I started my own SEO company.

-The point is, be more than a product/service knowledge sales rep if you genuinely want to separate yourself from the competition.
+The point is to be more than a product/service knowledge sales rep if you want to separate yourself from the competition.

 Become a leading expert in your field.
 Then use social media to help spread the word and watch what happens next.